 Each practitioner will have their own way of handling this.
 Ask them for details so that it is clear up front.
 The important thing is that no one is ever obligated to cuddle anyone in any way they don’t want to, and that there is a professional respect for time and money.

 Your privacy is very important to us.
 We do not share client information or identity with anyone other than practitioners.
 Confidentiality is part of our code of conduct for all practitioners.

 All clients must agree to our terms of agreement and code of conduct.
 Your practitioner will let you know if they have other agreements in addition to these.

 Payment is handled directly with your practitioner through clear arrangements made with them prior to your session.

 Each practitioner profile has information on if they are willing to go to your residence (outcall) or you go to theirs (incall).
 If a practitioner can only do outcall, and you are unable to have them at your residence, consider a hotel/motel room, or cuddle at a public place such as a movie theater, park or restaurant booth.
 We’d like to see more public displays of cuddling in our world :).

 Please wear something that you are comfortable in.
 Pajama pants and sweats are popular cuddle wear.
-A minimum of shorts and a t-shirt is required for both practitioner and client.
+A minimum of shorts and a tank top is required for both practitioner and client.

 Compassionate listening can be a wonderful part of a cuddle session.
 Cuddling can also be a wonderful place to not have to talk and to enjoy comfortable silence with another.
 How much you talk and what you talk about is entirely up to the two of you.